SaturnFromTitan/pull-up-club/README.md

 ```

 This will automatically extract the last commit date for the privacy policy file and update it in the HTML.

+## Logging and Crash Reporting Guide

+The app uses a multi-layered logging and error reporting system:

+1. **File-based logging**: All logs are written to a file on the device
+2. **Sentry integration**: Errors and warnings are automatically sent to Sentry (if configured)
+3. **Console logging**: Development logs are printed to console (debug mode only)